CallmeNavin/P5_Driving-Insights-from-Superstore-Data/README.md

 - Optimize pricing and discount strategies, as they have the strongest effect on profitability.
 - Adjust inventory planning and sales campaigns based on Quantity sold to improve profit margins.

+**VERSION 3 - TUNING**

+Attempted hyperparameter tuning using RandomizedSearchCV.
+The tuned model did not outperform the baseline Random Forest, so the original model was retained for final use.

 **H. About Me**

 Hi, I'm Navin – an aspiring Data Analyst passionate about turning raw data into actionable business insights.